Frederick Rutland: Post-First World War and espionage

 Material released by The National Archives on 10 November 2000 revealed that Rutland had come to the notice of MI5 in 1922 when he decided to resign from the RAF.
 The agency received what it called "reliable information" from a "very delicate source" that the Japanese had secret talks with Rutland.
 MI5 noted that Rutland possessed "unique knowledge of aircraft carriers and deck landings."

+In 1924, Rutland was divorced on the ground of adultery.
+He had been named as a co-respondent in a divorce case in 1923.

-After he left the RAF, Rutland moved to Japan where he was employed helping the Japanese Navy learn about naval aviation.
+After he left the RAF, Rutland moved to Japan where he was employed helping the Imperial Japanese Navy learn about naval aviation.
 In 1928, he moved back to the UK.
-The Japanese Navy met Rutland again in London and recruited him to be an agent in Los Angeles.
+A representative of the Japanese Navy met Rutland in London and recruited him to be an agent in Los Angeles.
 Rutland started a cover business in Los Angeles and another in Honolulu.
 Later intercepts of Japanese communications showed that Tokyo had paid Rutland to set up a "small agency in Hawaii".
 He had subsequently provided technical details which helped the Japanese design aircraft carriers, in the years before the attack on Pearl Harbor.
 This was discovered when Japan's cyphers were broken.

+FBI files released in 2017 contain numerous references to Rutland's espionage work for the Japanese Navy, as well as confirmation that he had become a double agent, helping the US Navy.
+In Rutland's work for the US Navy, he fed information on Japanese plans and attempted to set up a process to alert the US about the timing of the coming Japanese attack.

 MI6 discovered that Rutland had come to the attention of the US authorities.
 He returned to Britain on 5 October 1941 and on 16 December 1941 he was interned under Defence Regulation 18B "by reason of alleged hostile associations".

-He was divorced in 1924 on the ground of adultery.
-He had been named as a co-respondent in a divorce case the previous year.

-He was interned in 1941-1942 as a result of his associations with the Japanese.
-His case became famous in the UK when some of his old Royal Navy colleagues demanded his release, saying there was no proof of his doing anything illegal.
-FBI files released in 2017 contain numerous references to his espionage work for the Japanese Navy.
-However, as a British national working for the Japanese Navy in the United States before the war, it is arguable that his actions were not against British law.
+This internment was a special wartime program where those detained were jailed with no trial.
+Some of his former Royal Navy colleagues demanded his release, saying there was no proof of his doing anything illegal in Britain, and that both MI5 and the Americans blundered by not having Rutland help them prevent the Japanese attack.
+Rutland was released from custody in December 1943.